vivienneprince/NBClassifier-LoL/README.md

 The rest of the features are data about the first 10 minutes of a game, and this is what is used to predict the winner.

 # Asumptions
-We assume that all relevant variables are conditionally independent given the class, and that they are have equal effect on the outcome.
+We assume that all relevant variables are conditionally independent given the class, and that they all have equal effect on the outcome.

 # How it works